-- Grease a 8” or 9” round cake pan.
-Spread the shortbread dough into the pan.
+- For a round cake: Grease a 8” or 9” round cake pan.
+Spread the shortcake dough into the pan.

-- Sprinkle the crumble mixture on top.
-If using, sprinkle on some coarse granulated sugar.
+- Sprinkle the tops with coarse granulated sugar.

-- Bake for 30 minutes until golden on top and a toothpick comes out clean when inserted into the middle of the cake.
+- Bake the round cake pan for 30-35 minutes or bake the individual drop biscuits for 15-18 minutes (or until golden on top and a toothpick comes out clean when inserted into the middle of the cake).

-- Let cool before serving with the refrigerated strawberries and coconut whipped cream.
+- Let cool before slicing and serving with the refrigerated strawberries and coconut whipped cream.

 Nutrition Information:Yield: 12 Serving Size: 1